YinJC/uk-tex-faq/FAQ-repeat-set.md

----
-layout: page
-title: Repeating something for each 'thing' in a set
+# Repeating something for each 'thing' in a set
----